jmheaden/testrep/README.md

 # testrep
-Learning the platform and keys
+Learning the platform and keys.
+This serves as my practice file.